PRACTICE DIRECTION 3A – FAMILY MEDIATION INFORMATION AND ASSESSMENT MEETINGS (MIAMS)

 19.

 Applicants should note that some of the MIAM exemptions require that certain evidence is available.
 The next section of the Practice Direction specifies those forms of evidence.
-This evidence does not need to be provided with the application but applicants should bring such evidence to the first hearing because the court will inquire into such evidence in order to determine whether the MIAM exemption has been validly claimed.
+This evidence must be provided with the application (but does not need to be served on other parties).
+The court will inquire into such evidence in order to determine whether the MIAM exemption has been validly claimed or, where it has been validly claimed, whether it remains applicable.

 20.